uakarsh/latr/README.md

 The official implementation was not released by the authors.

 NOTE: I have tried my best to implement this paper, and have taken minimum assumptions while implementing, but, one of the essential part of any implementation is to provide pre-trained weights and show the results of your implementation on the dataset mentioned in the paper, however due to resource limitation from my side, I won't be able to provide pre-trained weights.
 However, I would try to include scripts in the example, so that if someone has the resources, they can use the scripts to obtain pre-trained weights and share it.
-Open to all feedbacks, and hope this implementation founds to be useful to the community.
+Open to all feedbacks, and hope this implementation turns out to be useful to the community.

 ## Install